 In Covid Times, the biggest enemy is the unknown.
-The whole reason we protect ourselves with masks and social distancing is we can't be sure who might be infectious.
-So the easiest way to feel relaxed about interactions is to monitor closely the health status of everyone you hang out with.
+The reason we protect ourselves with masks and social distancing is we can't be sure who might be infectious.
+So the easiest way to feel relaxed about interactions is to know the health status of everyone you hang out with.

 That's why the travel industry is seeing a surge in requests for private vacations.
 Brokers who rent exclusive islands have seen interest soar to the highest level in decades.
 Not everyone can afford to live like Kim Kardashian (nor would most of us want to), so not all of us can tweet about how "humbled and blessed" we are to be able to whisk friends and family to private tropical resorts for birthday parties.

 But we can still vacation with the people we love in social bubbles—and health officials have confirmed that once everyone in that bubble has been vaccinated, they can hang out together without masks.

 Several sectors of the travel industry have revised their offerings to open routes for safe, pre-tested or pre-vaccinated group bookings.
 Provided you can get into the countries where you've made reservations—make sure you'll be able to meet national entry requirements before you book anything—you can gather your squad, split costs, and make your next big journey a joint effort.